-After receiving written clearance to engage in a trade signed by the CEO, an Insider must complete the proposed trade within two (2) business days or make a new trading request.
+After receiving written clearance to engage in a trade signed by a Compliance Officer, an Insider must complete the proposed trade within two (2) business days or make a new trading request.

-Post-Trade Reporting.
+5. Post-Trade Reporting.

-Any transactions in the Company's Securities by an Insider (including transactions effected pursuant to a Rule 10b5-1 Plan) must be reported to the CEO by completing the "Confirmation of Transaction" section of the Securities Transaction Request form attached to this Policy on the same day in which such a transaction occurs.
-Each report an Insider makes to the CEO should include the date of the transaction, quantity of shares, price and broker-dealer through which the transaction was effected.
-This reporting requirement may be satisfied by sending (or having such Insider's broker send) duplicate confirmations of trades to the CEO if such information is received by the CEO on or before the required date.
+Any transactions in the Company's Securities by an Insider (including transactions effected pursuant to a Rule 10b5-1 Plan) must be reported to a Compliance Officer by completing the "Confirmation of Transaction" section of the Securities Transaction Request form attached to this Policy on the same day in which such a transaction occurs.
+Each report an Insider makes to a Compliance Officer should include the date of the transaction, quantity of shares, price and broker-dealer through which the transaction was effected.
+This reporting requirement may be satisfied by sending (or having such Insider's broker send) duplicate confirmations of trades to the Compliance Officer if such information is received by the Compliance Officer on or before the required date.
 Compliance by directors and executive officers with this provision is imperative given the requirement of Section 16 of the Exchange Act that these persons generally must report changes in ownership of Company Securities within two (2) business days.
 The sanctions for noncompliance with this reporting deadline include mandatory disclosure in the Company's proxy statement for the next annual meeting of stockholders, as well as possible civil or criminal sanctions for chronic or egregious violators.
 Although the Company may assist such reporting persons in preparing and filing of such required reports, the reporting persons retain responsibility for the reports.